Week 6 (02.11.-06.11.)

 Setting up a Postgres database

-Next, I installed Postgres (and pgAdmin, to query easier than in the command line), set up a server, and created my local northwind database.
+I installed Postgres (and pgAdmin, to query easier than in the command line), set up a server, and created my local Northwind database.

-Next, I imported the .csv files into the newly created tables and set primary and foreign keys for the tables, in order to be able to query across them:
+Next, I imported the .csv files into the newly created tables and set primary keys (the main key, like the index, of a table) and foreign keys (point to another table to connect) for the tables, in order to be able to query across them.

 Hosting the project in the cloud